-- Reviews risk governance implementation, performs quality reviews of risk processes and tests adherence to business standards including the internal control framework; - Evaluates and makes recommendations for improvements in the effectiveness of the system of internal controls and governance through the application of a systematic, disciplined auditing approach; - Develops an audit universe covering all risks, including those arising from outsourced and co-sourced functions which is defined and revised annually using a risk-based approach and subsequently used to steer and prioritise internal audit activities in the context of an overall objective to obtain adequate coverage of the entire universe within a 5-year audit plan; - Issues an audit report including recommendations based on facts and professional judgement and a summary of the most important results, including an overall assessment for each audit performed; - Performs follow-up monitoring to ensure the deficiencies are resolved; and - Reviews the Internal Audit Policy on an annual basis to ensure that the roles, responsibilities, tasks and reporting requirements in respect of the Internal Audit function are appropriate.
+- Reviews risk governance implementation, performs quality reviews of risk processes and tests adherence to business standards including the internal control framework; - Evaluates and makes recommendations for improvements in the effectiveness of the system of internal controls and governance through the application of a systematic, disciplined auditing approach; - Develops an audit universe covering the complete System of Governance, including risks arising from outsourced and co-sourced functions, which is defined and revised annually using a risk-based approach (driven by structured risk-ratings).
+This is subsequently used to steer and prioritise internal audit activities in the context of an overall objective to obtain adequate coverage of the entire universe within a 5-year audit plan;

+- Issues an audit report including recommendations based on facts and professional judgement and a summary of the most important results, including an overall assessment for each audit performed; - Performs follow-up monitoring to ensure the deficiencies are resolved and implements escalation steps where deficiencies are not remediated in a timely or appropriate manner; and - Reviews the Internal Audit Policy on an annual basis to ensure that the roles, responsibilities, tasks and reporting requirements in respect of the Internal Audit function are appropriate.
 The policy is supplemented by the local Standard Audit Manual, which is derived from the Allianz Group Standard Audit Manual.